 The GAL may meet with the child within the home of one or both of the parties, or while the child is away from home (i.e. at school).
 Home visits give the GAL the opportunity to advise the court regarding the conditions of the home.
 The GAL is not looking for whether the home is spotless; rather, he or she is looking to see whether the home is a safe environment for the child.
 The GAL may also look at each child’s sleeping area to determine if it is appropriate for the child; the general rule is that each child should have his or her own bed and should be in a bedroom, not in a common area such as a living room.
 The GAL may also speak with counselors, teachers, extended relatives, and other individuals who have a relationship with the children.

 The GAL uses this investigation at the final hearing before the court.
 He or she will have the opportunity to put on evidence, question witnesses, call witnesses of his or her own, and finally, provide a recommendation to the court.
 While the GAL is under the same rules of evidence as the parties to the case, certain judges will permit the GAL more leeway when presenting his or her recommendation to the court.

 It is important to remember that while the GAL represents the child’s interests, the GAL is not bound by what the child actually wants.
 Meaning, the child may tell the GAL that he or she prefers to reside with one parent, but the GAL may ultimately recommend that the child reside with the other parent.

 If you find yourself involved in a custody dispute where the court has appointed a GAL, it is best to consult with your own independent legal counsel as early in the process as possible.
-Livesay & Myers, P.C. has a team of experienced custody attorneys across offices in Fairfax, Arlington, Leesburg, Manassas and Fredericksburg, representing clients across Northern Virginia.
+Livesay & Myers, P.C. has a team of experienced custody lawyers across offices in Fairfax, Arlington, Leesburg, Manassas, and Fredericksburg, representing clients across Northern Virginia.
 Contact us to schedule a consultation today.